Iasa-Global/btabok/pages/engagement_model/views.md

 As the name suggests a view shows a part of an architecture from a particular perspective.
-This is the primary method for communicating an architecture to the many different stakeholders.
+This is the primary method for communicating an architecture to many different stakeholders.
 In order to organize, construct and structure views, viewpoints are used.
-A viewpoint provides the rules for constructing views, and provides guidance for where to use the views.
+A viewpoint provides the rules for constructing views and provides guidance on where to use the views.

 Views and Viewpoints are a fundamental part of architecture work, and are included in many books or courses which teach architecture.

 They must be important, so why do they exist?
-Basically, they provide a structured approach to think about and describe an architecture, so let\'s think about that a little bit.
+Basically, they provide a a structured approach to thinking about and describing an architecture, so let\'s think about that a little bit.

-Describing an architecture isn\'t just a fun activity.
+Describing an architecture isn't just a fun activity.
 The purpose is to satisfy the needs of multiple stakeholders who are in fact the customers of the architectural activities.

 We can draw an analogy with a car.
-There are lots of people who have an interest in the features of the car, some need to understand how the car works in different ways or provide input in to how it should behave.
+There are lots of people who have an interest in the features of the car, some need to understand how the car works in different ways or provides input into how it should behave.
 These include:

-- **People who use the car** -- these are probably the main stakeholders, and include drivers and passengers.
+- **People who use the car** -- these are probably the main stakeholders and include drivers and passengers.
 They need to have features which allow them to control the car and make driving easier, such as cruise control and ABS.